belle2/basf2/tracking/doc/specials.rst

 Kink Finding
 """"""""""""

-Kink is a special case of tracking when two tracks can be related as mother and daughter.
+Kink is a special case of tracking where two tracks can be related as mother and daughter.
 The shape of this object is similar to a kink of the track where the name of the object originates from.
 Kinks appear due to physical processes occurring inside the tracking detector, such as decays-in-flight of pions, kaons, and muons and particle scattering on the material.
-Although some of these processes produce more than one charged particle, usually, it is possible to relate only one daughter particle with its mother, e.g., it is quite rare when more than one daughter pion is reconstructed from the :math:`K^-\to\pi^-\pi^+\pi^-` decay.
+Although some of these processes produce more than one charged particle, usually, it is possible to relate only one daughter particle with its mother, e.g., it is quite rare that more than one daughter pion is reconstructed from the :math:`K^-\to\pi^-\pi^+\pi^-` decay.

 The most interesting cases of kinks are when the primary particle from IP decays in flight inside the CDC.
 Muon decay-in-flight can be used to measure its polarization, which allows for studying weak processes with them, e.g., Michel parameters measurement